What Registrants Do & Not Do

-Care professionals registered with the Care Professionals Register (CPR) provide care and support services, not medical treatment.
+Care professionals registered provide care and support services, not medical treatment.
 Their role is to support people to live safely, with dignity and independence, in line with their individual needs and circumstances.

-• Depending on their role, training, and registration tier, CPR registrants may:
+• Depending on their role, training, and registration tier, registrants may:

 • Provide personal care and day-to-day support